Loader gif

 Your “second home” can be a beach house or cabin in the woods – if you’re so lucky.
 But it can also be a mobile home, house trailer, boat, or similar property that has sleeping, cooking and toilet facilities.

-For example, home acquisition debt is the mortgage you took out to buy or refinance the home.
+For example, home acquisition is the mortgage you took out to buy or refinance the home.
 Any interest on that amount up to a $1,000,000 ($500,000 if married filing separately) can be deducted.

 But, if you take cash out when you refinance your home and do not use that money to buy, build, or improve your home, you may have to treat it as home equity debt.